-Current stock status On the basis of the evidence contained within this assessment, Beachworms are currently assessed as sustainable .
+Current stock status On the basis of the evidence contained within the assessment, Beachworms are currently assessed as sustainable . ---------------------- --

-This stock status summary outlines the more detailed information available in the NSW stock assessment report for Beachworms (Chick et al. 2022).
+This stock status summary outlines the more detailed information available in the NSW stock assessment report for Beachworms (Chick and Fowler 2023).